Skip to main content

 Country Climate Plans

 In 2016, Argentina submitted its nationally determined contribution (NDC) that identified several agriculture-related priorities.
 Argentina has prioritized the development of adaptative capacities and the promotion of agriculture’s strategic role as a solution to climate change.
 In 2020, the country signed the new United Nations Strategic Cooperation Framework (2021-2025) and confirmed its interest to push forward the agenda that seeks to enhance ambition and catalyze action for land-use and agriculture.
 Argentina submitted its second NDC in December 2020, ratifying a more ambitious commitment to the Paris Agreement and providing a specific and broader role to adaptation, with the national goal of decreasing 19 percent of its total GHG emissions by 2030.
 The country has committed to elaborate its Long-Term Climate Strategy by the end of 2021.
+In August 2022, a "super Ministry" of Economy was established, combining the portfolios of Economy, Productive Development, Agriculture, Livestock, and Fisheries.

 The key priorities communicated for the agriculture and land-use sector focus mainly on prioritization of adaptation, strengthening the role of agribusiness as a source of solutions to climate change, integrating agro-industrial production and encouraging the development of process and product technologies.
 To support the National Adaptation Plan (NAP) process, Argentina is implementing the Readiness Project for the NAP Process, financed by the Green Climate Fund and implemented by UNDP.